Fireplace Mantel Building Codes

-It's a good idea to check for any local building codes but there's a good chance they will just refer to the national or international codes.
+It is a good idea to check for any local building codes but there is a good chance they will just refer to the national or international codes.
 A search of the Los Angeles Department of Building and Safety website for this article sends visitors to the International Code Council website noted above for building codes.
 If a large city like Los Angeles uses the ICC then there is a good chance most cities also do so.

 From this research it appears that you will want to keep any combustible mantel at lease 12 inches above your firebox and more if possible or if the mantel projects more than 6 inches.
 For aesthetic purposes, the chances are you will want your mantel more than 12 inches above your fireplace anyway.